How Many Days A Week Should You Run?

-If you ran your first 5K on running three days each week in addition to other types of workouts, you might wish to change your running to include a day or two more of training.
+If you run your first 5K on running 3 days each week in addition to other types of workouts, you might wish to change your running to include a day or two more of training.
 Those workouts may be more focused.

-If you’re a novice runner, it is worth mentioning that a good GPS watch is helpful for tracking miles and pace.
+If you’re a novice runner, it is worth mentioning that a good GPS watch is helpful for tracking weekly mileage and pace.

-As a runner increases the distance he or she plans to race or run, it often occurs that many of the training runs naturally get longer.
+As a runner increases the distance, it often occurs that many of the training runs naturally get longer.
 While training for a half marathon, for example, you don’t necessarily need to run more days each week, but you do need to log more miles.

 That is not to imply that you can get lazy and skip workouts.
 Just that more is not always better.

-Most novice marathon training plans have you running at least five days each week, with at least one day of pure rest and recovery.
+Most novice marathon training programs have you running at least 5 days each week, with at least 1 day of pure rest and recovery.
 Can you train for a marathon on less?
 Certainly.
 However, most experts would discourage it.

 Running for Weight Loss